clintrizzo/READme-generator/README.md

 ![License](https://img.shields.io/badge/License--red "License Badge")

 - Info on how the project works:
+This application is a complete backend project using Node.JS (No deployed site).
 User can create a readme file using this app by going through their teriminal and answering a few questions

 ## Installation:
 User must install node as well as inquirer, fs, and util for app to work correctly